BG3: The BEST Multiclass Combinations [Top 15]

 BG3: Fighter and Ranger

-The Fighter and Ranger Multiclass [Image credit: eXputer]
+The Fighter and Ranger Multiclass [Image credit: Me]

 Players who prefer dealing high damage from afar should definitely go for the Fighter and Ranger multiclass.
-With Fighter level 3 and Ranger level 9, you will be able to get Colossus Slayer with Hunter subclass.
+With Fighter level 3 and Ranger level 9, you can get Colossus Slayer with Hunter subclass.
 Apart from that, you will also get Entangling Strike, Champion, and Action Surge.

 11. Rogue & Ranger